Account Abstraction Explained: How Smart Wallets Improve Web3 Onboarding

 The Problem: Externally Owned Accounts (EOAs)

-To understand why Account Abstraction is so revolutionary, we first need to understand the limitations of the current account model on Ethereum and other EVM-compatible chains.
+To understand why Account Abstraction changes the account model, we need to understand the limitations of the current system on Ethereum and other EVM-compatible chains.
 Currently, there are two types of accounts:

 - Externally Owned Accounts (EOAs): This is what most people think of as a "wallet" (e.g., MetaMask, Trust Wallet).
 An EOA is controlled by a single private key.
 Only the holder of this private key can initiate and sign transactions.
 If you lose the key (or your seed phrase), you lose all your assets forever.